-Creating the ideal ecommerce customer experience has never been easier for online retailers.
-Through the use of retail inventory analytics, there are many opportunities for you to increase sales and customer loyalty.
+Creating the ideal eCommerce customer experience has never been easier for online retailers.
+Through the use of retail inventory analytics, there are many opportunities for you to increase online sales and customer loyalty.

 In the recent past, retailers had to rely on their intuition to guess what customers wanted and to make key business decisions.
 Even as online companies started to track historical data on their customers journey, they didn’t know how to organize or use this information to their advantage.

 This is all changing as eCommerce companies learn to harness the most powerful information that they have: the behavior of their existing customers and potential customers.